Naish21/img2hex/README.md

 IMG2HEX imagefile [output] [-i]

-  imagefile   Specifies the image file to convert output      Indicates a file to write the hex characters to -i          Invert colors of the image"
+    imagefile: Specifies the image file to convert

+    output: Indicates a file to write the hex characters to

+    -i: Invert colors of the image"

 ## What's included